 C. Limit on Number of Signs Per Premises.
-Notwithstand¬ing anything else to the contrary in this regulation or else¬where, no more than three signs may be erected or maintained on any zone lot at any one time, except when a building is located on a corner lot and has public entrances on two or more public ways, or where a building has both a front and rear public entrance, one additional sign may be erected.
+Notwithstand¬ing anything else to the contrary in this regulation or else¬where, no more than three signs may be erected or maintained on any zone lot at any one time, except when a building is located on a corner lot and has public entrances on two or more public ways, or where a building has both a front and rear public entrance, one additional sign may be erected; and except in Industrial Business Centers as provided in subsection (4)(N) infra.
 A double faced sign shall count as a single sign.
 Signs enumerated in subsection (3)(A) and subsection (4)(J) infra shall not be included in calculating the total.
+[Ord.
+2018-09]

 D. Limit on height of signs.
 The height limit of any freestanding sign shall be determined relative to the surface elevation of the nearest road from which the freestanding sign is intended to be viewed.
 If the center-line elevation of the road cartway has a higher elevation than the ground elevation at the proposed sign location, when measured along a line connecting these two points and running perpendicular to the adjoining lot line, the sign height limit may be increased by the resulting difference in elevation; however no sign or any part thereof (including braces, supports or lights) shall exceed a height of 20 feet above the center line elevation of the road cartway if erected at the right of way line of the street, road or highway adjoining the premises on which the sign is located, plus 1 foot additional height for each 3 lineal feet that said sign is located from such street, road or highway as measured on a perpendicular line from such right of way line to the nearest part of the sign.
 If this same method of measurement indicates that the ground at the proposed sign location has either a higher elevation than or the same elevation as the center-line elevation of the road cartway from which the sign is intended to be viewed, then the sign height limit shall not exceed a height of 20 feet if erected at the right of way line of the street, road or highway adjoining the premises on which the sign is located, plus 1 foot additional height for each 3 lineal feet that said sign is located from such street, road or highway as measured on a perpendicular line from such right of way line to the nearest part of the sign.